-is not known at this time Annual amounts may be higher if RUHS-PH receives carry-in funds.
-Amount of carry-in funds, if any, NEOP funding is targeted towards CalFresh eligible families in the Jurupa Unified School District.
+Amount of carry-in funds, if any, is not known at this time.
+Annual amounts may be higher if RUHS-PH receives carry-in funds NEOP funds are targeted towards CalFresh eligible residents in the City of Riverside

-(Availability of funds contingent upon federal funds granted to RUHS-PH)
+(Funds contingent upon federal funds awarded to RUHS-PH.)

-Funding levels based on various factors:
+Funding levels based on various factors.